 But they also are there to answer your questions about your wedding (consulting) and to be the point of contact for vendors so you’re not inundated with emails and phone calls all the time.
 They coordinate timelines, vendor meetings, vendor confirmations, setup of the wedding, and the whole wedding day.
 On the day of the wedding, they make decisions so you don’t have to, and they handle all of the stress that comes along with a wedding day (providing you allow them to) so that you can just sit back and relax.
-And so, the title of “wedding planner” definitely encompasses wedding consultant and wedding coordinator- so let’s just use wedding planner, shall we? :)
+And so, the title of “wedding planner” definitely encompasses a wedding consultant and wedding coordinator, so it’s best to just use the term wedding planner. :)

-Bonus: Unfortunately, there are just some things that a wedding planner can’t deal with for you.
-Making final decisions, family members, the weather, and assigning seats are some of the things that just really have to be handled by you.
-And believe me- wedding planners SO wish they could do all this for you, but unless they know you and your family really well and have a special deal with the man upstairs to control the weather, there are things that cannot be fully handled by a planner.
-However, a planner can and will do anything and everything that he or she can do to help you with things that they just can’t take off your plate.
+Disclaimer: Unfortunately, there are just some things that a wedding planner can’t deal with for you.
+Making final or financial decisions, family members, the weather, and assigning seats are some of the things that just really have to be handled by you.
+And believe me- wedding planners SO wish they could do all this for you.
+But unless they know you and your family really well and have a special deal with the man upstairs to control the weather, these things cannot be fully handled by a planner.
+However, a planner can and will do anything and everything that he or she can do to help you with the things that they can’t take off your plate.

-All of this is in no way everything to know about wedding planners, but it’s at least a little insight.
-I could have definitely used it when I was thinking about a wedding planner!
-I have another post on this topic coming soon with some “Twitter insight” from wedding planners, so keep an eye out for it! :)
+Of course, this is in no way everything you should know about wedding planners, but it’s at least a little insight.
+I know I could have definitely used it when I was thinking about a wedding planner, and I hope it will help you!